Index Funds for Beginners

 • Long-term capital gains: If the securities within the index fund were held for more than one year, the capital gains are considered long-term and are taxed at a lower rate than short-term gains.
 As of 2021, the long-term capital gains tax rates are 0%, 15%, or 20%, depending on your taxable income level.

-See also Stock Market Jargon for Adults
+See also Stock Strategies: Reddit Insights for Young Adults

 3. Learn about qualified dividend income (QDI) tax rates